diegogamboa21/Keyboard/README.md

 # Keyboard
-Reading the signals a membrane 3x4 using the microcontroller PIC16f84a
+Reading the signals a matrix keyboard 3x4 using the microcontroller PIC16f84a